& YOUNG PEOPLE WITH OCD

 2) What to Do When You Worry Too Much: A Kid's Guide to Overcoming Anxiety

 3) What to Do When Mistakes Make You Quake: A Kid’s Guide to Accepting Imperfection

 There are also books on bedtime worries, feeling negative or 'grumpy', anger, and more.
 Please note most of these books are workbooks so if you want to buy used it would be a good idea to check they haven't been written in.

 Dawn Huebner who writes many of these books also writes books for older children.
 A list of her books are here.

-- Standing Up to OCD Workbook for Kids: 40 Activities to Help Children Stop Unwanted Thoughts, Control Compulsive Behaviors, and Overcome Anxiety - Due 26th November 2019.
-Available for pre order.
+40 Activities to Help Children Stop Unwanted Thoughts, Control Compulsive Behaviors, and Overcome Anxiety.

 The family often runs through the podcasts but these in particular are very helpful: